 I managed to overcome this big weakness of mine with my body-transformation as a starting point.

-Later, I used the mindset from training to develop a thriving personal training business that enables me to comfortably live anywhere I want in the world while doing what I love.
+Later, I used the mindset from training to build the #1 website for skinny-fat guys that enables me to comfortably live anywhere I want in the world while doing what I love.

 Be proud but stay hungry!